ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Household moves
 '''''''''''''''

-The at-risk population for household moves is all simulants living in non-GQ households.
+The household move emigration rates are calculated as person-moves per year of person-time, stratified by demographics **of the simulant's household's reference person**.
-This at-risk population should be stratified by age group, sex, race/ethnicity, and nativity (born in or outside the US) **of the simulant's household's reference person**, as well as US state.
+However, we cannot apply these rates to all simulants independently, because we want to sample at the household level for this move type.

-On each time step, within each stratum, the corresponding household move emigration rate **per year of person-time** should be applied to determine a number of **simulants** to emigrate as part of household moves.
+Instead, we apply these rates to an at-risk population of non-GQ **reference people only**, stratified by age group, sex, race/ethnicity, nativity (born in or outside the US), and US state.
-Then, households within the stratum should be sampled at random for emigration until **at least** the desired number of simulants is reached.
+We then emigrate all members of households where the reference person was selected for this event.
-This means that in practice we will generally overshoot the desired number by a few, but this should have minimal effect.
+This ensures that the same number of simulants emigrate in each stratum, in expectation, as if we had applied the rate to the whole stratum, while also emigrating households as indivisible units.

 GQ person moves
 '''''''''''''''